paralus/website/docs/Quickstart/eks.md

 <img src="/img/docs/import-cluster-1.png" alt="Import Existing Kubernetes Cluster" />
 Import Existing Kubernetes Cluster

 Click `Continue` and download the bootstrap yaml file by clicking `Import Bootstrap YAML`.
-This will download the YAML file required to connect your cluster with ZTKA.
+This will download the YAML file required to connect your cluster with Paralus.

 <img src="/img/docs/importcluster-3.png" alt="Download Bootstrap YAML file" />
 Download Bootstrap YAML file

-Apply the yaml file to import the cluster into ZTKA.
+Apply the yaml file to import the cluster into Paralus.

 ```bash
 kubectl apply -f mylocalcluster.yaml
 ```

 Wait for the changes to take place.
-On the portal you will see that the cluster is imported successfully.
-It usually takes 3-5 minutes for the status to update.
+On the portal you will see that the cluster is imported successfully. *It usually takes 3-5 minutes for the status to update.*

 <img src="/img/docs/localcluster-setup.png" alt="Import Cluster Success" />
 Import Cluster Success